 Sarah Histand and I made a return trip to Nulato in June, 2018.
 We chose June because satellite imagery showed snow patches along the ridges, and I wanted an easier water source than what Eric and I had (not) found.

 We arrived in Nulato to a very warm welcome from Martha Turner.
 Martha brought us to the Tribal Council building where we charged our phones and talked with locals.
 Everyone was excited about our plan and provided advice, mostly about mosquitos and bears.
+It was wonderful to feel welcome as visitors to these native lands.
 We were offered extra bug dope, bear spray, and guns.
 We took the bug dope and bear spray.

 It took 7 hours of hard walking through burn (downfall) to reach tree line.
 We only had one head-net, so I wore a pair of pantyhose over my face (Sarah loves pantyhose as a light thermal layer).
 The bugs and heat were pretty bad, forcing us to keep moving to higher ground.
 We camped at treeline, exhausted.
 Sarah was frustrated with how hard the hiking had been.
 She came into the trip thinking it would be a “Sound of Music Ridge Walk.”
 Well, at least we were at the ridge now.